-Commercial ice equipment requires a lot of water, and any left-over water from the ice-making process will need to be drained out of your business.
-Depending on their configuration, ice makers can have anywhere from one to four drains.
-Your machine will likely have an ice machine drain, but there are also drains for your ice bin, condensate drain, drip tray, and other areas.
+Commercial ice equipment requires a lot of water, and any leftover water from the ice-making process will need to be drained out of your business.
+Depending on their configuration, a commercial ice machine can have anywhere from one to four different types of drains.
+You’ll of course have the ice machine drain, but there are additional drain installations for your ice bin, condenser drain, drip tray, and other areas.

-Your ice machine’s drains perform a vital function in maintaining its performance.
-At various times throughout the ice making process, the machine will expel water.
-It’s imperative that you have a drainage system within your business that can handle the maximum amount of water these machines release.
+Your ice maker can only perform properly with drains that work properly.
+At various times throughout the ice-making process, the machine will expel water.
+You need a drainage system within your business that can handle the maximum amount of water your ice maker releases.

 Let’s look at some of the different types of drainage setups businesses can use with their commercial ice machine.

-Floor drains are the preferred method for draining ice machines, as they are typically made to handle higher volumes of water.
+Floor drains are the preferred method for draining an ice maker, as they are typically made to handle higher volumes of water than different types.

-All ice machine drains need a few inches of space (known as an air gap) between the ice machine’s drain termination point and your business’s drain access point.
-This air gap will prevent sewer water from backing up into the industrial ice maker or commercial ice bin should a problem arise with the floor drain, giving it room to drop back into the pipes.
+All ice machine drains need a few inches of space (known as an air gap) between the ice maker drain termination point and your business’s drain access point.
+This space prevents sewer water from backing up into the industrial ice maker or commercial ice bin should a problem arise with the floor drain, giving it room to drop back into the pipes.

 A typical air gap is 2 inches, but your local city health code may require a longer gap.
-You’ll have to check your local health codes when installing your ice machine drain to make sure you’re in compliance.
+Make sure to check local health codes prior to installation.

 Standpipe drains are pipes that extend out of a wall or floor and run up into the air.
-These pipe’s dimensions can differ from 4 inches high or taller.
-Water is deposited into the access point of the standpipe and eventually into your business’s drainage system.
+These pipes’ dimensions can be 4-inches high or taller.

-If you plan to run your ice machine drain into a standpipe, you’ll need to make sure it’s large enough to accommodate the volume of water your ice machine produces.
+If you plan to run your ice maker drain into a standpipe, you’ll need to make sure it’s large enough to accommodate the volume of water your ice maker produces.

 There are a few important things to keep in mind.
-First, if the standpipe’s diameter is too small or the pipe’s height is too short, the water may overflow the standpipe which can lead to water damage on your floor.
+First, if the standpipe’s diameter is too small or the pipe’s height is too short, the water may overflow from the standpipe and cause water damage.

-Another thing to note is that most ice bin drains are only 5-6 inches off the ground.
-If the standpipe is too tall, you’ll either have to elevate the machine or add a drain pump to your set up (more on that later).
-In some instances, you can shorten your standpipe a few inches from the ground, effectively making it a floor drain.
-Make sure to call a plumber if you plan on shortening the standpipe.
-They will need to know exactly how much water your automatic ice maker will purge during harvest before making alterations to your standpipe.
+Second, most ice bin drains are only 5-6 inches off the ground.
+If the standpipe is too tall, you’ll either have to elevate the machine or add a drain pump to your setup.
+Sometimes, you can effectively make it a floor drain by shortening your standpipe a few inches from the ground.

 Like their name suggests, wall drains are vertical drains that run through your wall.

-As the ice machine expels water, it enters the wall drain, where it flows either outdoors or into another access point that leads to your business’s drainage system.
-Keep in mind, if the wall drain is connected to the sewage line, you will need to install a P-trap (shown in the above picture).
+As the ice maker expels water, it enters the wall drain, where it flows either outdoors or into another access point that leads to your business’s drainage system.
+Keep in mind, if the wall drain is connected to the sewage line, you will need to install a P-trap (shown in the below picture).

-Like floor drains and standpipes, these setups also require an air gap between the ice machine’s drain and the access point.
+Like a floor drain and standpipes, these setups also require an air gap between the drain of the ice maker drain and the access point.

 These are popular drainage setups for small commercial ice machine models like countertop ice makers.
 The ice machine’s drains can run down through the countertop and directly into the wall drain underneath the counter.
 These drains can be created from an existing sink drain in most locations.